-Netconf plugins are abstactions over the Netconf interface to network devices.
+Netconf plugins are abstractions over the Netconf interface to network devices.
 They provide a standard interface for Ansible to execute tasks on those network devices.

 These plugins generally correspond one-to-one to network device platforms.
-The appropriate netconf plugin will
+Ansible loads the appropriate netconf plugin automatically based on the

 You can extend Ansible to support other network devices by dropping a custom plugin into the

 The netconf plugin to use is determined automatically from the

 ansible_network_os variable.
 There should be no reason to override this functionality.

 Most netconf plugins can operate without configuration.
 A few have additional options that can be set to affect how tasks are translated into netconf commands.
 A ncclient device specific handler name can be set in the netconf plugin or else the value of

 default is used as per ncclient device handler.

 Plugins are self-documenting.
 Each plugin should document its configuration options.